shadymo2291/qr-code-component-solution/README.md

 ### What I learned

-in this project i used some CSS properties to help for responsive font size, such as @media
+In this project, I used some CSS properties to help with responsive font size, such as @media

 To see how you can add code snippets, see below: